 Anyway, I had a coaster designed and tested and decided that my first challenge would be the kitchen.

 I would design some simple but pretty placemats for the table.

-My initial thought all those moons ago was to quilt some tablemats with my scrap material, but the coasters being so pretty I wanted to make something to match them.
+My initial thought all those moons ago was to quilt some tablemats with my scrap material, but the coasters were so pretty I wanted to make something to match them.

 You will need:

 - #4 worsted weight cotton such as lilly sugar and cream, I love this cotton or any worsted weight yarn of your choosing.
-I used Women’s Institute aran weight cotton in light blue (less than 170 yards) and the white is lily Sugar and Cream (approx. 42 yards)
+I used Women’s Institute Aran weight cotton (mine was 525 yards approx.) and lily sugar and cream (1 skein).

 - Size 4mm hook